SMCI Research Program – For PatientsDecember 19, 2016

-The Research Institute Without Walls is built on a foundation of three core principles: Participatory, Predictive and Personalized.
+This program is built on a foundation of three core principles: being participatory, predictive, and personalized.

-Predictive Measures – Your participation provides us with the data – Big Data! – that is needed for Predictive research.
-The Research Institute without Walls is building a world-class information technology platform that will help identify ME/CFS sub-types and find treatment solutions.
-By giving those closest to ME/CFS – patients and those who care about them – a means to collect and share their data (biological, clinical, anecdotal and experiential), we will be able to identify critical elements that will lead to big discoveries.
+Predictive Measures – Your participation provides us with the data—big data—that is needed for predictive research.
+Our program is building a world-class information technology platform that will help identify ME/CFS subtypes and find treatment solutions.
+By giving those closest to ME/CFS—patients and those who care about them—a means to collect and share their data (biological, clinical, anecdotal, and experiential), we will be able to identify critical elements that will lead to big discoveries.
 Data drives progress, and we can’t get the data without you.

 Personalized Treatments – ME/CFS is a complex disorder that affects people differently.
 A treatment that works for some will not work for others.
 One size does not fit all.
-The goal of our patient-centered Research Institute without Walls is to support, conduct and partner in research that ultimately provides safe and effective treatments for every individual ME/CFS patient.
+The goal of our patient-centered program is to support, conduct, and partner in research that ultimately provides safe and effective treatments for every individual ME/CFS patient.

 Clinical trials are the final phase in the lengthy drug development process.
 They are a critical and required step to speed cures.
 But a persistent shortage of volunteers for clinical trials slows scientific progress.
 Patients pay the ultimate price for under-enrollment in clinical research, facing few new treatment options.